felangel/bloc/packages/bloc_test/README.md

 **blocTest** creates a new `bloc`-specific test case with the given `description`.
 `blocTest` will handle asserting that the `bloc` emits the `expect`ed states (in order) after `act` is executed. `blocTest` also handles ensuring that no additional states are emitted by closing the `bloc` stream before evaluating the `expect`ation.

-`setUp` is optional and should be used to set up any dependencies prior to initializing the `bloc` under test.
+`setUp` is optional and should be used to set up any dependencies prior to initializing the `bloc` under test. `setUp` should be used to set up state necessary for a particular test case.
+For common set up code, prefer to use `setUp` from `package:test/test.dart`.

 `build` should construct and return the `bloc` under test.